mvarnold/mvarnold.github.io/_posts/2020-07-07-Tweet_Database.md

              {'$gte':date, '$lt':date+datetime.timedelta(1)}}
 ```

 Let's look at the `pure_text` field of the matching tweets.
-We'll run our query, and iterate over the returned pymongo curser.
+We'll run our query, and iterate over the returned pymongo cursor.
 You might want to quit if it runs for too long.

 ```python